Brittle bones - Causes of osteoporosis

 - they have a hysterectomy before the age of 45, particularly when the ovaries are also removed

 - their periods are absent for a long time (more than six months) as a result of over-exercising or over-dieting

 For most men who develop osteoporosis, the cause is unknown.
-However, one particular cause of osteoporosis is linked to the male hormone testosterone, which helps to keep the bones healthy.
-Men continue to produce this hormone into old age, but the risk of osteoporosis is increased in individuals with low levels of testosterone.
+However, there is a link to the male hormone testosterone, which helps to keep the bones healthy.
+Men continue to produce this hormone into old age, but the risk of osteoporosis is increased in men with low levels of testosterone.

 Diseases of the hormone-producing glands

 Many hormones in the body can affect the process of bone turnover.
 If you have a disease of the hormone-producing glands, you may be at higher risk of developing osteoporosis.
 Osteoporosis can be triggered by hormone-related diseases, including: